Jialisteg/ZombieFlair/Instructions.md

 Ok let's try to solve this in under an hour.
 Here are my insights so far:

+0.- When writing variables, write a fully understandable name (for example: use sensorTemperature=32 instead of st=32).
+This is probably the most important feature for collaborative work.
+We need other people to understand this coding.

 1.- I need to solve the problem from "Enunciado.md" (Create all the files and folders neccesary).

 2.- All the prints and documentation (docstrings and comments) must be in SPANISH.